|Nutrition Facts (per serving)|

 2 poblano chilies, roasted, seeded, peeled, and coarsely chopped

 - Garnishes: halved limes, chopped onion, torn cilantro leaves

 Cover the hominy with water and soak it overnight, or at least for 8 hours.

 Reduce the heat and simmer the hominy for 2 hours, adding more hot water as needed to maintain that the hominy is covered in liquid.

 Drain the hominy and transfer it to a large pot.
 Add the beef tripe to the pot, plus the pig’s feet, onion, oregano, garlic, and peppercorns.

-- Add the chilies, then cook the soup for an additional hour.
+Add the chilies, then cook the soup for 1 additional hour.